DauMoe/note/interview_question.md

    - **State**
       - Functional only have the state when we call `useState`
       - Class always have default state no matter you create or not.
 If you console.log `this` pointer inside the `constructor` method, you will see `state: null`
+   - **Ref**
+      - Ref always be returned in class component
+      - Functional doesn't have this thing

 - What does Pure component do?
 How is it different from typical traditional class components?
 - React Component lifecycle?